phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 **"Over-fetching is fetching too much data, so there is data in the response you don't use."**

 Now let's say we also want to get the scores for this person.
-In our rest example we need to get the `idNumber` from our original huge json, and then make a subsequent call to the score service:
+In the REST example we need to get the `idNumber` from our original huge json, and then make a subsequent call to the score service:

 ```java